WhaleConnect/whaleconnect/main/src/README.md

 `mainhandle` | Main Handler | Main window handling functions (e.g. create/destroy, render)
 `sockets` | - | High-level, cross-platform socket functions
-`uicomp` | User Interface Components | Reusable classes to represent frequently-used GUI elements `util.hpp` | Utilities | Definitions for anything used by multiple files `winutf8` | Windows UTF-8 | Helpers to convert strings between UTF-8/UTF-16 on Windows
+`uicomp` | User Interface Components | Reusable classes to represent frequently-used GUI elements `utils.hpp` | Utilities | Definitions for anything used by multiple files

 \*: This file is *automatically generated*, do not edit it.
 Instead, edit the files in the `error_gen` directory.
 See its README for details.